 - Problem: On Windows XP, you cannot log in to Office 365 from Acrobat if you are also not logged in from Internet Explorer.

 - Problem: Macintosh only.
-If third party plug-ins are installed, such as PitStop 11, Acrobat may crash when saving files to Acrobat.com.
+If third-party plug-ins are installed, such as PitStop 11, Acrobat can crash when saving files to Acrobat.com.

-- Problem: When you install or launch Acrobat the dialog No Internet Connection may appear.
+- Problem: When you install or launch Acrobat the dialog No Internet Connection can appear.
 Select Offline Activation and follow the steps to generate a request code to complete offline activation.

 - Problem: If you purchased an Acrobat XI Pro Upgrade and you want to upgrade to Acrobat XI Pro from Creative Suite 6 and Creative Suite 6 is already present on the system, Acrobat XI Pro fails to detect it.
-Upon launch Acrobat XI Pro asks for the qualifying product and the product’s serial number.
-You need to select Acrobat X Pro as the qualifying product and then enter the Creative Suite 6 serial number.
+During launch, Acrobat XI Pro asks for the qualifying product and the product’s serial number.
+Select Acrobat X Pro as the qualifying product and then enter the Creative Suite 6 serial number.

-- Problem: Mac Installer will fail to install if the boot volume is case sensitive.
+- Problem: Mac Installer fails to install if the start volume is case sensitive.

 Workaround: install on a non-case sensitive volume

-- Problem: This is a Windows only problem.
+- Problem: This issue is Windows-only.
 "Unable to find PDFMaker resource files" error shows up for Microsoft Word when Acrobat XI is installed with Acrobat X Standard already on the same machine.
 If the user repairs or even uninstalls Acrobat XI, then the same error shows up for Acrobat X Standard also.
 The user must repair Acrobat X Standard in order for PDFMaker to work with it again.

 - Problem: Windows only.
-When Acrobat XI Pro is installed, LiveCycle Designer provided by some earlier Acrobat XI Pro release will be removed.
+When Acrobat XI Pro is installed, LiveCycle Designer provided with some earlier Acrobat XI Pro release is removed.

-A resource for learning about Acrobat’s enterprise deployment capabilities is the Enterprise Admin Guide located at: http://www.adobe.com/devnet-docs/acrobatetk/tools/AdminGuide/index.html
+A resource for learning about Acrobat’s enterprise deployment capabilities is the Enterprise Admin Guide at: http://www.adobe.com/devnet-docs/acrobatetk/tools/AdminGuide/index.html

 - FIXED in 11.0.01 - Problem: If a PDF contains two signatures and signature two contains three links in the chain (signature #1 is from a self-signed cert), then, on the Mac, Acrobat and Reader report that the end-entity (signer’s) certificate has an invalid signature, but on the Windows platform, the invalid signature error is not reported.